 The Growler aircraft has 11 weapon stations for carrying electronic mission systems and weapons.
 It can be used to carry out conventional strike missions when the requirements for EA and SEAD sorties are reduced.

 EA-18G Growler programme and development

-The US Navy awarded a five-year system development and demonstration (SDD) contract in December 2003.
+The US Navy (USN) awarded a five-year system development and demonstration (SDD) contract in December 2003.
 A contract for the first four production aircraft was signed in July 2006.

 The Growler aircraft’s first test flight was successfully completed in August 2006.
 This was followed by delivery of the first two test aircraft to the USN in September and November 2006.
 The first production aircraft was delivered to the USN in September 2007.

-The SDD programme concluded with initial operational capability in late 2009 when the first of ten electronic attack squadrons (VAQ) will begin EA-18G operations.
-Deliveries of 88 Growler aircraft are planned to conclude in 2013.
-In service the aircraft will carry out a range of missions including stand-off and escort jamming, surveillance and strike.
+The SDD programme concluded with initial operational capability in late 2009, when the first of ten electronic attack squadrons (VAQ) began EA-18G operations.
+In service, the aircraft carries out a range of missions, including stand-off and escort jamming, surveillance, and strike.

-The two-seat cockpit has the pilot crew station and the electronic warfare officer’s advanced crew station.
-The advanced crew station is equipped with a touch-screen liquid crystal display (LCD) mission systems control and display, a 203mm x 23mm (8in x 10in) full-colour tactical LCD, and two multipurpose 127mm x 127mm (5in²) LCDs.
+The two-seat cockpit has the pilot crew station and electronic warfare officer’s advanced crew station.
+The advanced crew station is equipped with a touch-screen liquid crystal display (LCD) mission systems control and display, 203mm x 23mm (8in x 10in) full-colour tactical LCD, and two multipurpose 127mm x 127mm (5in²) LCDs.
 The displays have tactical aircraft moving map capability (TAMMAC).

-The aircraft is equipped with HOTAS hands-on throttle and stick control and full digital fly-by-wire controls.
+The aircraft is equipped with hands-on throttle and stick (HOTAS) control and full digital fly-by-wire controls.

 The HMCS provides ‘first look, first shot’ high off-boresight weapons engagement capability.